 Sounds ridiculous right?
 After all, I hear you say that if you aren’t breathing, you’d be dead.

 Breathing is probably the most profitable of the morning routine ideas I cover here.

 But you’d be living much better if you stopped to do real breathing exercises daily.

 Start your day with a glass of clean water.
-This is basic, but so important.
-A 16 oz. glass of clean water breaks your overnight hydration fast.
+This is basic but so important.
+A 16 oz. a glass of clean water breaks your overnight hydration fast.
 It helps your liver to do its morning metabolic work of detoxifying the body.
-Its also helps with better digestion throughout the day.
+It also helps with better digestion throughout the day.
 Detoxifying your body leads to lower inflammation.
-This therefore leads to lower cortisol levels (stress hormone).
+This, therefore, leads to lower cortisol levels (stress hormone).

 Since you want to set your day up for success, don’t stop once you’ve had your morning glass.
 Water is critical to good health, so aim for 90 oz. daily for women and 125 oz. daily for men.

-Perhaps the weather is gorgeous, and you an get your mat and do your meditation outdoors.
-But if the weather doesn't allow for it, taking a 20 minute walk (or however long you have), as part of your morning routine is extremely beneficial.
-And if you're a runner, go for it!
+Perhaps the weather is gorgeous, and you can get your mat and do your meditation outdoors.
+But if the weather doesn’t allow for it, taking a 20-minute walk (or however long you have), as part of your morning routine is extremely beneficial.
+And if you’re a runner, go for it!

 It is proven that when you get outdoors, your energy increases.
 A 20-minute walk is good for your digestion because it helps bowel motility and encourages your lymphatic system to dump toxins.

 It’s also the ideal way to expose yourself to morning sunlight.
 Getting sunlight exposure helps reset your sleep/wake cycle so that you are alert in the morning and get deeper and better quality sleep at night.

 Being outdoors is good for your soul, it improves focus and reduces cortisol.
 A great big win if you ask me.